armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

 ## {{% heading "prereq" %}}

+The goal of this guide is to deploy Armory Enterprise or Spinnaker with bare minimum configuration.
+The [{{< heading "nextSteps" >}}](#whats-next) section contains links to advanced configuration guides.

 Ensure you meet the following requirements:

 * You are familiar with [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which use custom resources to manage applications and their components.